Garbage cart collection

 - billed quarterly if you do not have City water and sewer service.

-- The daily waste diversion fee was introduced to fund new programs that provide residents with more ways to reduce, reuse and recycle (e.g., curbside yard waste collection, a curbside kitchen organic collection trial, Community Resource Recovery Centres).
+The daily waste diversion fee was introduced to fund new programs that provide residents with more ways to reduce, reuse and recycle (e.g., curbside yard waste collection, a curbside kitchen organic collection trial, 4R Winnipeg Depots).

-- The daily waste diversion fee is per residential dwelling unit.
+The daily waste diversion fee is per residential dwelling unit, according to The City's Assessment and Taxation records.

 - ensuring the carts are available for your tenants, and